Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 ---
-title: External plugins support
+title: External Plugins Support
 ---

 ## Introduction

-External plugins are those that run on a process separate from Kong itself, enabling the use of any programming language for which an appropriate "plugin server" is available.
+External plugins are those that run on a process separate from Kong itself, enabling the use of any programming language for which an appropriate plugin server is available.

-Each plugin server hosts one or more plugins and communicates with the main Kong process via unix sockets.
+Each plugin server hosts one or more plugins and communicates with the main Kong process through Unix sockets.
 If so configured, Kong can manage those processes, starting, restarting and stopping as necessary.

-Kong currently maintains a Go language pluginserver, [go-pluginserver] and the corresponding PDK library package, [go-pdk].
+Kong currently maintains a Go language plugin server, [go-pluginserver] and the corresponding PDK library package, [go-pdk].